wlodev-labs/website-template/readme.md

 }
 ```

-#### pages
+#### Pages

-You define the routing of you website here.
-You just create the directory like `blog` and then `index.astro` file inside it, which will result in the page rendered at `website.com/blog`.
-Dynamic routing is for handling the cases like blog posts, where the posts are added within the payloadcms collection.
-Example from this `website-template`:
+This is where website routing is defined.
+Create a directory like `blog` and an `index.astro` file inside it to render a page at `website.com/blog`.
+Dynamic routing handles cases like individual blog posts, where content is managed through a Payload CMS collection.
+Example from this template:

 _pages/[slug]/index.astro_